 How to Apply?

-a brief overview of the literature that the student is drawing on to develop their
+- A description (maximum two pages, single-spaced) of the thesis proposal.
+This description must outline the objective of the thesis, the proposed methodology, and a brief overview of the literature that the student is drawing on to develop their ideas.

-b) A statement of support from the student's thesis supervisor AND a letter of reference from a second faculty member.
+- A statement of support from the student's thesis supervisor AND a letter of reference from a second faculty member.

-c) A budget that describes and lists the funds required to conduct the research.
+- A budget that describes and lists the funds required to conduct the research.